tadiekvx/tadiekvx/README.md

 ## 🤝 Let's Connect

-I'm always open to conversations about business analysis, digital transformation, or where technical and business perspectives meet.
+I'm always open to conversations about software development, cloud and DevOps, digital transformation, or where technical and business perspectives meet.
 Feel free to reach out.

 <div align="center">